NERS research profiles in Michigan ExpertsFind NERS Experts »

 Kearfott is also a professor of biomedical engineering and an adjunct professor of radiology.

-Ronald Gilgenbach, Chihiro Kikuchi Collegiate Professor and chair of Nuclear Engineering and Radiological Sciences
+Ronald Gilgenbach, Chihiro Kikuchi Collegiate Professor of Nuclear Engineering and Radiological Sciences

 Gilgenbach is available to discuss nuclear energy in general, including political aspects.
 He can be reached at firstname.lastname@example.org.